 We provide individual advocacy support for our registered clients and where appropriate, their family members, if the issue affects the client.

-What are some examples of advocacy for individuals?
+What are some of the issues for which people need advocacy support?

-Under the NDIS, these advocacy needs will change, but only slightly.
-Empowering people to exercise their individual rights and to be included in their local communities will continue to be integral to the services we offer.
+Under the NDIS, these advocacy needs will change, but having support to have your voice heard will always be needed.
+Empowering people to exercise your individual rights and to be included in your local community will continue to be integral to the services we offer.